TNC and Radio Adjust and Test

 For other TNCs, the adjustment may require a password-level node command, or may require writing a config file, or may be as simple as turning a knob.

-To tune TxDelay, set it to an arbitrary high value and then adjust it down after you have established a connection to the desired station.
+To tune TxDelay, turn on a monitor receiver or HT.
+Set the TxDelay to an arbitrary high value (just less than max clockwise on the NinoTNC, and then adjust it down after you have established a connection to the desired station.

 Moderate link performance can be achieved with a high TxDelay but you will definitely want to adjust it down later for optimal performance.

-The value of a typical TxDelay is usually between 150 milliseconds and 400 milliseconds for the commercial radios we're typically using.
+The value of a typical TxDelay is usually between 150 milliseconds and 400 milliseconds for the commercial radio we're typically using.

 Some devices can go on the air in as little as several milliseconds.